kjempelodott/ananas/README.md

 Note that you can always go back by pressing `Ctrl-D`.
 While inside a tool, you can exit the pyshell by typing `exit`.
 To abort a command like , press `Ctrl-C`.

-Commands that requires text editing, like `put`, `mail` and `eval` will open up the default text editor.
+Commands that requires text editing, like `put`, `mail` and `eval`, will open up the default text editor.
 On \*nix systems this is defined in the `VISUAL` and/or `EDITOR` environment variables.
 If not set, `nano` will be used.
 The editor will open up a temporary file with prefix `fronter_`.
 It's **IMPORTANT** that you save to this file.

 #### RoomInfo tool

-The RoomInfo tool lets you read messages posted by teachers:
+The RoomInfo tool lets you read messages posted by teachers.
+Teachers will also be able to post new (not implemented yet), edit and delete messages.

 ```
 > select a tool <index> : 1